 Betta fish or Siamese fighting fish are one of the most widely kept and loved tropical fish.
 Often seen in smaller containers and even bags (Not recommended), these stunning fish are prized throughout the world, but How Long Do Betta Fish Live?

 Let’s take a look in more detail at the Betta fish and see not only how long they live but also the 3 simple steps you can take to ensure they live a long and happy life.

 How long do betta fish live?
 Given the best aquarium conditions and a good diet, the Betta Fish (Betta splendens) which are part of the Gourami family can live on average 3-5 years.
 Often sold at around 6-12 months you can expect to keep one for around 2-4 years.

-Can You Help Your Betta Fish Live Longer?
+Help Your Betta Fish Live Longer?

 Like most living creatures that we keep as pets, we have a duty of care to ensure they have everything they need to thrive.